Digital transformation in financial services: from strategy to reality

 “But on the flipside, we’re also focused on issues such as risk management, ensuring compliance, modernising legacy systems and cost reduction,” continues Cone.
 “It’s about us helping financial institutions to rapidly adapt to the changes happening around them, with operational efficiency and agility.”

 Microsoft customers are harnessing developments, including artificial intelligence (AI), the internet of things (IoT), and high performance computing as part of their digital transformation journey.
 Mitsubishi UFJ Securities International, for example, is using high-performance computing grids in Microsoft Azure to scale its compute power to support its risk computations and regulatory compliance.
 This has helped the company save millions of dollars in servers and data centre space.
-By using sensors (IoT) to collect preventative maintenance data from ATMs and analyse it in the Azure Cloud, Diebold Nixdorf has reduced its maintenance costs by 90%.
+By using sensors (IoT) to collect preventative maintenance data from ATMs and analyze it in the Azure Cloud, Diebold Nixdorf has reduced its maintenance costs by 90%.

 I’m particularly excited about the ever-growing potential of AI and the cloud (which is fuelling AI),” Cone says.
 “The promise of AI is possible now because of three key factors.
-The first is the vast amounts of data from devices, sensors and a world that is being digitised.
+The first is the vast amounts of data from devices, sensors and a world that is being digitized.
 More than 10 zettabytes of data were generated in 2015, and this is projected to rise to 180 ZB in 2025.
 AI will make it possible to sort through all this information.
 Second is that we now have almost limitless computing power in the cloud.
 And finally, we’re developing new algorithms that can make sense of and reason over all of this data.”

 Developments around the application programming interface (API) economy are also allowing financial institutions to build exciting new digital experiences.
 “It’s giving rise to the opportunity for new partnerships – both within and outside of the industry – which could integrate many current common banking touchpoints seamlessly into more encompassing customer experiences,” Cone explains.
 “It’s ushering banks into a new battleground of integrated services, with the winners claiming the right to be a customer’s preferred digital point of entry into banking services.
 They will differentiate themselves based on insightful predictions of what customers need, taking advantage of seamless integration and assistive AI to build a full lifecycle customer purchase journey.”

 As the industry continues to push forward with its innovation efforts, so too is Microsoft.
 “When we think about the future of technology, we believe the answer resides in the notion of intelligence,” says Cone.
 “We’re looking into how we can apply AI to help solve some of the biggest challenges in financial services.
-This includes areas like financial crime prediction, detection and prevention, risk management, personalising the customer experience and next best customer offers, and providing robo-advisory, chat bot and other innovative services.”
+This includes areas like financial crime prediction, detection and prevention, risk management, personalizing the customer experience and next best customer offers, and providing robo-advisory, chat bot and other innovative services.”

 The company is also making good progress in areas such as blockchain.
 Many financial institutions are using the capabilities of over 30 fintechs in Azure’s Blockchain-a-as-Service to rapidly develop, test and prove blockchain use cases.
 This includes Microsoft’s own treasury department, which is working with Bank of America Merrill Lynch to explore uses of distributed ledger technology in areas such as trade financing.
 The company has also entered partnerships with the likes of R3, Tierion and AMIS.
 The latter to build Asia’s first consortium blockchain network on Azure.

 “With our financial services industry solutions, global cloud, development and productivity platforms and strong enterprise focus, we’re positioned to help our customers build new business models and customer experiences, and navigate the new collaborative economy,” says Cone.
-“Together, we’re showing what’s possible when you have the capabilities in place to modernise legacy environments and embrace innovation, all while balancing the realities of risk, regulation and cost pressures.”
+“Together, we’re showing what’s possible when you have the capabilities in place to modernize legacy environments and embrace innovation, all while balancing the realities of risk, regulation and cost pressures.”